Milton Viera

-Milton Viera (born 11 May 1946) is a Uruguayan former professional footballer who played as a midfielder.
+Milton Viera Rivero (11 May 1946 – 20 September 2026) was a Uruguayan professional footballer who played as a midfielder.
 In 1975 he was called to the World XI.

 Club career

 Latin America

 Viera took his first football steps at Nacional.
 He signed his first professional contract with the Uruguayan team in 1962, aged just 17.
 It was the year he was promoted from the youth ranks to the first team of Nacional.
-He remained in the team until 1968, even reaching the conquest of two Uruguayan Championships.
+He remained in the team until 1968, even achieving the conquest of two Uruguayan Championships.
 During his time at Nacional, Viera was called up to the national team at the age of just 20.
-In 1968, Vieira left Uruguay and traveled to neighboring Argentina on behalf of Boca Juniors.
+In 1968, Viera left Uruguay and traveled to neighboring Argentina on behalf of Boca Juniors.
 In the club of Buenos Aires he played for just one year making a total of three appearances, failing to win a title.
 In 1969 he returned to Uruguay, this time on behalf of Peñarol.
 He played there for three years, without however managing to win a title.
-During his time at theclub, Vieira made intermittent very good performances, which caused the interest of several teams in both Latin America and Europe.
+During his time at the club, Viera made intermittent very good performances, which caused the interest of several teams in both Latin America and Europe.

 Olympiacos

 In 1972, he left Latin America for the first time in his career and traveled to Europe, specifically Greece with destination Olympiacos.
 In fact, in the summer that he transferred to club of Piraeus, Julio Losada was also acquired, which made it easier for Viera to adapt to his new team.
 Both of them were playing as Greek.
 Characteristic of the fame of Viera at that time, was the fact that he was the second footballer to compete in Greece having previously participated in a FIFA World Cup.
-With the red and whites, he won 3 consecutive Greek championships and 2 Greek Cups including 2 domestic doubles.
-During the presence of Viera in Olympiacos and specifically on 26 March 1975, he alongside his teammate, Giorgos Delikaris competed in with World XI match together with Pelé and Johan Cruyff.
+With the red and whites, he won three consecutive Greek championships and two Greek Cups including two domestic doubles.
+During the presence of Viera in Olympiacos and specifically on 26 March 1975, he alongside his teammate, Giorgos Delikaris competed in World XI match together with Pelé and Johan Cruyff.
 In his last season at Olympiacos, he suffered from a health problem and incorrect diagnoses by doctors at the Romanian clinic where the Piraeus management had sent him.
 With the intervention of his journalist friend Nikitas Gavalas, he visited a specialist doctor in Austria where he underwent a hernia operation to overcome the problem that was bothering him.
 Returning fully recovered to Greece, he faced the indifference of the people of the team who, taking into account his advanced footballing age of 31 years and the burden of his health adventure, released him.